SidneyyN/FYP/gpt_agents-master/README.md

 - Cars Hommes (Bank of Canada, University of Amsterdam)

 \*Equal contribution
-Market dynamics of price expectations with Generative AI agents

 ## Description

-This repository hosts the code used in the paper, which explores how generative AI agents can model and influence market dynamics, particularly focusing on price expectations in economic systems.
+This project extends the codebase originally developed for the paper "Market dynamics of price expectations with Generative AI agents" by R. Maria del Rio-Chanona, Marco Pangallo, Pamela Mishkin, and Cars Hommes.
+This repository explores how generative AI agents can model and influence market dynamics, particularly focusing on price expectations in economic systems.
 The research utilizes agent-based modeling and machine learning techniques to simulate interactions between AI-driven economic agents.
-This project extends the foundational codebase developed by R. Maria del Rio-Chanona, Marco Pangallo, Pamela Mishkin, and Cars Hommes, whose pioneering work established the experimental framework for modeling expectations and price dynamics in economic systems.
 With their permission, I have significantly expanded upon this framework by incorporating a diverse set of personality and persona-driven prompts for LLM-based agents.
 In addition, I have developed new functionalities to support the analysis and synthesis of simulation results, including tools for linear regression, cross-experiment data consolidation from CSV files, and a suite of other utilities.
 These enhancements aim to deepen the investigation into how generative AI agents with heterogeneous characteristics can shape collective market behaviour through expectations.

 ## Directory structure